kais230/Weather-App/README.md

 ## Usage

--The project gets the weather request from this api : https://www.weatherapi.com/ -The requests are initialized in weather_app/views.py -In templates/weather_app/index.html you can see how the website interface has been done.
+1. The project gets the weather request from this api : https://www.weatherapi.com/
+2. The requests are initialized in weather_app/views.py
+3. In templates/weather_app/index.html you can see how the website interface has been done.